Still34/landing/_posts/writeup/2020-07-14-rgbctf-part1.md

 After connecting to the server once and trying out the challenge hands-on, I was able to plot out the following flowchart.

 ![Lotto flowchart](/assets/images/posts/rgbctf-2020-07-14/pt1/lotto-flowchart.svg)

+This solve was made possible by, [Kieran](https://github.com/k-boyle), who pointed out that the bounds check was exploitable.
+Go give them a follow!
+{: .notice--success}

 Let's take a step back to see if we can find any other potential attack vectors in the code.
 If we take a look at how the program determines the number of tickets can be bought, we quickly find a loophole that we can exploit.